 example.com, we recommend you to use

-example.com as the website domain.
-These domains should be bind with the load balancer DNS name with CNAME.
+example.comas the website domain.
+These domains should be bound with the load balancer DNS name with CNAME.

-Once it's all set, there's a command needed to be run at the HollaEx CLI.
+Once it's all set, there's a command needed to be run using the HollaEx CLI.
+The

-hollaex prod command would help you to apply domains for production on the exchange.
+hollaex prodcommand will help you to apply domains for production on the exchange.

 Apply the domains you've just configured on your DNS.
 Since we've already bound an SSL on the load balancer level, you should not issue an SSL through the HollaEx CLI.

 Once everything is done, try to reach the exchange health page through your domain.
 If it's all accessible, you are done.
-You could proudly introduce your exchange to the world now.
+You can now proudly introduce your exchange to the world.
 Have fun :)